 The plan involves the core agencies that intersect with families, including OEC, Department of Labor, Department of Social Services, Department of Housing, Department of Children and Families, State Department of Education, and Connecticut State Colleges and Universities.

-Serving on these working groups offers parents the greatest potential impact.
 When parents sit as equal partners in the development of programs and policy, such as creating new training models for jobs programs or making legislative reforms for cash assistance — insight emerges that otherwise would not have.
 This kind of opportunity for parents to have direct input on the development of government solutions is powerful and rare.

 Other 2Gen resources